Moon Palace: At Zimmer's

 Zimmer (the German word for room) is a good friend, hosts Marco in his apartment, bears all his expenses, and helps him to recover.
-But when Marco has to go for his army physical, he is still rated unfit because of his poor physical and mental state.
+But when Marco has to go for his army physical, he is still rated unfit because of his poor physiological and mental state.
 Marco feels very bad about living at Zimmer's expense, so he finally persuades Zimmer to let him do a French translation for him to earn some money.
 Then he meets Kitty again, and decides to leave Zimmer.
 They lose touch, and when, after thirteen years, they happen to run into each other in a busy street, Marco learns that Zimmer has married and become a typical middle-class citizen.

 At Effing's

 After he has finished his work on the translation, Marco searches for another job offer.
 He finds a job at Effing's, where he is hired for reading books to Effing and driving the old, blind and disabled man through the city of New York in his wheelchair.
 Effing is a strange man who tries to teach Marco in his own way, to take nothing for granted.
 Marco has to describe to Effing all the things he can see while driving the old man around.
 This way, Marco learns to look at the things around him very precisely.
 Later, Effing tells Marco to do the main work he was hired for: write his obituary.
 Effing tells him the main facts of his life as the famous painter Julian Barber and his conversion to Thomas Effing.
 He went to Utah with Byrne, a topographer, and Scoresby, a guide, to paint the vast country.
 Byrne fell from a high place and the guide fled, leaving Barber alone in the middle of the desert.
 Barber finds a cave where a hermit used to live and begins to live there.
 He kills the Gresham brothers, three bandits, and takes the money to San Francisco, where he officially takes the name "Thomas Effing".
 He becomes rich, but one day someone tells him he's very similar to Julian Barber, a famous painter who disappeared.
 He sinks in depression and fear, and begins frequenting China Town and using drugs.
 But one day someone attacks him, so he rushes away and hits a street lamp, becoming paraplegic.
 He stops having such an unhealthy life, and decides to go to France.
 He comes back to the US in 1939 fleeing from the Nazis.